efangTeam/Hangfire.Redis.StackExchange/README.md

 ### Getting Started

-To use Hangfire against Redis in an ASP.NET Core MVC projects, first you will need to install at least these two packages: `Hangfire.AspNetCore` and `Hangfire.Redis.StackExchange`.
+To use Hangfire against Redis in an ASP.NET Core MVC projects, first you will need to install at least these two packages: `Hangfire.AspNetCore` and `Hangfire.Redis.StackExchange.Efang`.

 In `Startup.cs`, these are the **bare minimum** codes that you will need to write for enabling Hangfire on Redis: